• About

 2. Children’s ABC Memory Verse Workbook

-Another valuable resource I wish I would have had is a fun way to teach my kids throughout the week instead of simply singing the verse each night.
+Another valuable resource I wish I had was a fun way to teach my kids throughout the week instead of simply singing the verse each night.
 Something tangible to reinforce the learning of the verse with my children in other ways.

 This is why I created the ABC Memory Verse Workbook.
-This workbook contains 5 pages for each verse (letter) and gives your child one activity to do for each day of the week.
-Each day you will sing the song but also while singing the song your child can work through these sheets:
+This workbook contains five pages for each Bible verse (letter) and gives your child one activity to do for each day of the week.
+Each day you will sing the song to increase your memory.
+Additionally, your child can work through these sheets:

-• A cut out of each letter of the verse, then your child can try to put the verse together.
+• A cut out of each Bible verse for your child to put together.
 You can reuse this throughout the week.

 • A print-friendly version of the verse to hang up nearby where your kids will see it during the week.